 - We encourage all the children in our care to respect themselves and others.
 If we find a child acting in a hurtful or discriminatory way, we will deal with it immediately. - We keep up to date with current legislation and training relating to inclusion and anti-discriminatory practice. - We believe it is important, wherever possible, to offer places at Manor Farm to children with additional needs.
 Staff will always liaise with parents/carers to assess an individual child's needs. - We will not tolerate any form of racial harassment at our Club.
-We will challenge racist and discriminatory remarks, attitudes and behaviour from the children at Club, from staff, from any adults on the premises. - ✓ Staff will be kept up to date with relevant childcare training. - ✓ We will ensure that our recruitment procedures are open, fair and nondiscriminatory. - ✓ We will work to fulfil all the legal requirements of the Equality Act 2010. - ✓ We will monitor and review the effectiveness of our inclusive practice by conducting an Inclusion Audit on an annual basis - ✓ As with any undesirable behaviour, as detailed in our Behaviour Policy, we will act immediately to intervene if a child is seen or heard to be hurtful or discriminatory. - We will challenge inappropriate attitudes and practices by engaging children and adults in discussion, by displaying positive images of race and disability, and through our staff modelling anti-discriminatory behaviour at all times.
+We will challenge racist and discriminatory remarks, attitudes and behaviour from the children at Club, from staff, from any adults on the premises. - Staff will be kept up to date with relevant childcare training. - We will ensure that our recruitment procedures are open, fair and nondiscriminatory. - We will operate in accordance with the Equality Act 2010 and section 149 Public Sector Equality Duty. - We will monitor and review the effectiveness of our inclusive practice by conducting an Inclusion Audit on an annual basis. - As with any undesirable behaviour, as detailed in our Behaviour Policy, we will act immediately to intervene if a child is seen or heard to be hurtful or discriminatory. - We will challenge inappropriate attitudes and practices by engaging children and adults in discussion, by displaying positive images of race and disability, and through our staff modelling anti-discriminatory behaviour at all times.

-- ✓ Where possible, we will undertake training and implement strategies to enable staff to support children with additional needs. - ✓ We will encourage the children to accept and celebrate individual differences, using a range of resources and activities. - ✓ All staff will be given a confidential 'child details' list at the beginning of each Club week to identify any children with additional needs and/or dietary requirements so that we can be prepared to meet those needs.
+- Where possible, we will undertake training and implement strategies to enable staff to support children with additional needs. - We will encourage children to accept and celebrate individual differences, using a range of resources and activities. - All staff will be given a confidential 'child details' list at the beginning of each Club week to identify any children with additional needs and/or dietary requirements so that we can be prepared to meet those needs.

-The club's Equal Opportunities Named Coordinator (ENCO) are Hannah O'Brien / Catherine Pinnock.
+The Club's Equal Opportunities Named Coordinator (ENCO) is Hannah O'Brien.
 The ENCO is responsible for ensuring that:

-- o Staff receive relevant and appropriate training - The Equalities Policy is consistent with current legislation and guidance - Appropriate action is taken wherever discriminatory behaviour or language occurs
+- Staff receive relevant and appropriate training. - o The Equalities Policy is consistent with current legislation and guidance. - Appropriate action is taken wherever discriminatory behaviour or language occurs.

-The Club's Special Educational Needs Coordinator (SENCO) are Hannah O'Brien/ Catherine Pinnock.
+The Club's Special Educational Needs Coordinator (SENCO) is Hannah O'Brien.

-The SENCO's will:
+The SENCO will:

-- Manage the provision for children with special educational needs - Have training and experience in the care and assessment of such children
+- Manage the provision for children with special educational needs. - Have training and experience in the care and assessment of such children.

-All of the staff will assist the SENCO and be involved in caring for children with additional needs of any kind.
+All staff will assist the SENCO and be involved in caring for children with additional needs of any kind.